 An Indiana native, Hazlett has worked on agriculture and rural issues for over fifteen years.
 Working in both the U.S. House and Senate, Hazlett has most recently served as Republican Chief Counsel for the Senate Committee on Agriculture, Nutrition and Forestry where she was an advisor on many issues impacting rural America from Farm Bill programs to broadband and child nutrition.
 In addition to her public service in Washington, Hazlett was the Director of Agriculture for her home state where she managed the Indiana State Department of Agriculture and was an advisor to Indiana Governor Mitch Daniels on agriculture and rural issues.
 Further, she served as Chief of Staff to Indiana Lt.
 Governor Becky Skillman where she assisted in the creation of the state’s first Office of Community and Rural Affairs, an agency devoted to providing financial and technical assistance to rural communities, and supervised management of the state’s housing finance, energy, and tourism agencies.
 Hazlett has also worked in private law practice where she advised clients on agriculture and environmental regulatory matters.

 Hazlett is a graduate of Kansas State University, graduating Magna Cum Laudewith a Bachelor of Science degree in agricultural communications.
 She earned her J.D. from Indiana University and a L.L.M in Agricultural Law from the University of Arkansas in Fayetteville.
-Hazlett is former chairperson of the AALA Membership Committee, a former member of the AALA Board of Directors, and has been a frequent speaker at the annual AALA symposia.
+Hazlett is a former chairperson of the AALA Membership Committee, a former member of the AALA Board of Directors, and has been a frequent speaker at the annual AALA symposia.